pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 and appear in the order in which they were committed to the database.
 Aborted/rolled-back transactions do not appear in the stream.
 Thus, if you apply the change events in the same order, you end up with an exact, transactionally consistent copy of the database.
-It's looks like the Event Sourcing pattern that you previously implemented in your application, but now it's available out of the box from the PostgreSQL database.
+It's looks like the Event Sourcing pattern that you previously implemented in your application, but now it's available out of the box from the PostgreSQL™ database.

-For access to real-time changes PostgreSQL provides the streaming replication protocol.
+For access to real-time changes PostgreSQL™ provides the streaming replication protocol.
 Replication protocol can be physical or logical.
 Physical replication protocol is used for Master/Secondary replication.
 Logical replication protocol can be used to stream changes to an external system.

-Since the JDBC API does not include replication `PGConnection` implements the PostgreSQL API
+Since the JDBC API does not include replication `PGConnection` implements the PostgreSQL™ API

 ## Configure database